Real Mother of the Bride Dresses That Inspire!

-One of my favorite features is back – Real Mother of the Bride Dresses, my readers actually wore!
+One of my favorite features is back: Real Mother of the Bride Dresses that my readers wore!
 Have a look at what these ladies chose, and how they decided their dress was the one!
-If they can all look fabulous as MOB’s, you can too!
+If they can all look fabulous as MOBs, you can too!

 Elegant Embellished Neckline

-Pamela had anticipated dress shopping was going to be a long, drawn-out process, but she was pleasantly surprised when she tried on four dresses, and this one was the charm!
-The wedding was a black-tie affair that was held at the Faculty Club at the University where Pamela’s husband is a professor, which is why Pamela opted for a floor-length dress.
+Pamela had anticipated that dress shopping would be a long, drawn-out process, but she was pleasantly surprised when she tried on four dresses, and this one was the one that caught her eye!
+The wedding was a black-tie affair held at the Faculty Club on the University campus, where Pamela’s husband is a professor, which is why Pamela opted for a floor-length dress.
 So lovely!

 Radiant In Red

-Red is a bold choice for a mother of the bride dress, but it’s a confident, lively color and can look fantastic.
-This beautiful fashionista @ageingdisgracefully pulls it off red with grace and style.
-Her stunning gown with the embellished cape is dramatic and breathtaking.
-I love the way it accentuates her platinum blonde hair.
+Red is a bold choice for a mother-of-the-bride dress, but it’s a confident, lively color and can look fantastic.
+This beautiful fashionista, @ageingdisgracefully, pulls it off in red with grace and style.
+Her stunning gown, featuring an embellished cape, is both dramatic and breathtaking.
+I love the way it accentuates her platinum-blonde hair.
 This is such a regal look!

 Navy Is Always Nice